I am a fan of the elegance, simplicity, and play value of John Harper's Lasers & Feelings (L&F).

 Why Hack It?

 - L&F is fast and light.
-It's a perfect way to play a setting that attracts you but either doesn't have a system yet or is tied to a system that's too heavy for your taste.
-Especially if you only want to experience the setting for 1-6 sessions.
+It's a perfect way to play a setting that attracts you, but either doesn't have it's own system yet or is tied to a system that's too heavy for your taste (especially if you only want to run a few sessions).

 - The text is short and most of it is universally applicable, so you only need to re-write bits and pieces.